The Agenda

-The Agenda with Steve Paikin, or simply The Agenda, is the flagship current affairs television program of TVOntario (TVO), Ontario's public broadcaster.
+The Agenda with Steve Paikin, or simply The Agenda, was the flagship current affairs television program of TVOntario (TVO), Ontario's public broadcaster.
 Anchor Steve Paikin states that the show practices long-form journalism.
 Each hour-long program covers no more than two topics.

-The show airs weekdays on TVO at 8:00 and 11:00 p.m., and episodes are available on demand at the show's website and through mobile media.
+The show aired weekdays on TVO at 8:00 and 11:00 p.m., and episodes were available on demand at the show's website and through mobile media.

+The show concluded at the end of its 19th season, with the final episode airing on June 27, 2025.
+The Agenda will be replaced in the fall of 2025 with The Rundown, which is to feature “original journalism and in-depth analysis exploring social, political, cultural and economic issues that impact Ontarians.”
+Paikin will not host the new show, but will continue with the network on a part-time basis as co-host of the weekly political podcast #onpoli, and as a columnist on TVO's website as well as hosting public events for the network.

 History

-The program's creation was announced as part of programming and re-structuring changes at TVO on 29 June 2006.
+The program's creation was announced as part of programming and re-structuring changes at TVO in June 2006.
 It replaced Studio 2, a current affairs program that was hosted by Paikin and Paula Todd; it also subsumed Paikin's Fourth Reading, which continued for a number of years as a weekly panel discussion segment on The Agenda.
+Todd concurrently launched her own weekly talk show, Person 2 Person, on the network.

 For a period, on the last Thursday of every month, the program broadcast live from the University of Toronto Munk Centre for International Studies, and focused on world issues with Paikin taking questions from the live audience and online.

 In 2012, TVO restructured its program lineup, terminating the programs Allan Gregg in Conversation and Big Ideas.
-Some lectures that would have been broadcast via Big Ideas were instead covered by the Agenda.
+Some lectures that would have been broadcast via Big Ideas were instead covered by The Agenda.
 The network also devoted more resources to expanding the program "as a multi-platform hub for civic engagement in the big issues of the day".

-Journalist Nam Kiwanuka is the program's primary substitute anchor when Paikin is absent, and is the full-time host of the program during the summer months when the show is branded as The Agenda in the Summer.
+Journalist Nam Kiwanuka joined the show in 2016 as a contributing reporter and substitute anchor when Paikin was absent, and was the full-time host of the program during the summer months when the show is branded as The Agenda in the Summer.

-The show was one of five nominees in the category "Best News or Information Series" for the 2021 Canadian Screen Awards, and Paikin for Host or interviewer, news or information program or series.
+The show was one of five Canadian Screen Award nominees for Best News or Information Series at the 9th Canadian Screen Awards in 2021, and Paikin was nominated for Best Host or Interviewer in a News or Information Program or Series.